 Recommended Solution: An important way to avoid this defect is by designing the model such that the gates and channels for flow of molten metal are optimized to allow for quick flow of molten metal to the pore spaces before solidification.

 Defects are highly detrimental to the successful and profitable running of any Jewelry production plant or company.
 They cause unnecessary delays in the production process and increase the cost of production.
 We hope the points above will help you in avoiding defects and dealing with them in the event that they occur.
 It should be noted that this is not an exhaustive list of common defect mechanisms in Jewelry casting.
-The field of jewelry casting is quite dynamic and research is constantly being carried out.
+Superb can provide the latest jewelry casting equipment to solve all these problems The field of jewelry casting is quite dynamic and research is constantly being carried out.
 It is therefore advisable for you to update yourself and keep abreast of current information in the industry.
 This will help to be conscious of new discoveries and also to know the defects to look out for in your jewelry casting and how to avoid or mitigate them.